martel-innovate/deep-log-inspection/doc/install/2-install.md

     docker-compose stop
     docker-compose start

-In case of changes in some dockerfiles, you might want to rebuild only the modified services:
+In case of changes to some Dockerfiles, you might want to rebuild only the modified services:

     docker-compose up -d --build